Do you work in a silo? Do you collaborate? Do you share and grow?

 There has been a growth in Teacher Learning Communities/Professional Learning Communities focussing on the various forms of Collaborative Enquiry.
 It is evident that more professionals are seeing both the point of collaboration and the value of it.

 Andy Hargreaves and Michael T O’Connor recently published the report ‘Collaborative Professionalism’, an excellent paper that will help to move the discussion beyond ‘professional collaboration’ to what it means to be a ‘collaborative profession’ where accountability is not externally imposed but becomes the responsibility of the profession itself.
-This executive summary is well worth a read.

 From professional collaboration to collaborative professionalism